Comparative e-backtests for general risk measures: Comparative e-backtests

 Similarly to the construction of e-variables for standard backtests, we require boundedness conditions of the scoring functions to construct e-variables for comparative backtests.
 However, unlike identification functions, the uniform boundedness property \citep{CLZ22,AGSZ24} for the difference between two scoring functions is usually hard to satisfy in practice (see Example \ref{ex:2} and Example \ref{app:ex:0} in Appendix \ref{app:sec:ex} for usual choices of scoring functions of common risk measures).
 As shown in the following result, we can achieve a weaker uniform boundedness condition by the following: (i) We restrict the domain $\mathcal K$ to a compact space (usually we can take $\mathcal K=[-M,M]$ for $M>0$). (ii) We find a non-negative function $h$ of given risk forecasts such that the boundedness condition is satisfied for all losses.
 The following result gives the e-variables for static test hypotheses \eqref{eq:simple}. \begin{lemma} For $r,r^*\in\psi(\M)\times\psi(\M)$, suppose that $\inf_{x\in\mathcal K}\{h(r,r^*)(S(x,r)-S(x,r^*))\}\ge -1$ for some function $h:\R^d\times \R^d\to[0,1]$.
 We have $E=1+h(r,r^*)(S(L,r)-S(L,r^*))$ is a precise e-variable for $H^-(\psi)$ in \eqref{eq:simple} for all $F_L\in\M$.
 Moreover, $\E[E]>1$ for all $F_L\in\M$ and $r,r^*\in\psi(\M)\times \psi(\M)$ such that $\int_\R S(x,r)-S(x,r^*)\d F_L(x)>0$. \end{lemma}

 If we switch the positions of $r$ and $r^*$ in Lemma \ref{lem:elic} (i), we can also get an e-variable $1-(S(L,r)-S(L,r^*))$ for $H^+(\psi)$ in \eqref{eq:simple} under a proper uniform boundedness assumption.
 Based on the rationale of Lemma \ref{lem:elic}, we construct the e-process for comparative backtests as shown by the result below.
-The initial idea of constructing our e-processes is inspired by \cite{AGSZ24} for statistical model selection problems.
+A similar construction can be found in \cite{AGSZ24} for statistical model selection problems.

 \begin{theorem} Let $\{R_t\}_{t\in\T_+}$ and $\{R^*_{t}\}_{t\in\T_+}$ be predictable processes.
 Let $\{\lambda_t\}_{t\in\T_+}$ be a non-negative betting process such that $\inf_{x\in\mathcal K}\{\lambda_t(S(x,R_t)-S(x,R^*_t))\}\ge -1$ for all $t\in\T_+$.
 The process $\{M^-_t\}_{t\in\T}$ with $M^-_0=1$ and